DansDesigns/ComBadge/README.md

 - LORAWIFI for custom comms network with large range and low power. - R&D, TBS

-- more that is'nt listed here..
+- more that isn't listed here..

 ```